I Drilled a Hole in My Own Skull to Stay High Forever

 Videos by VICE

-While this on its own was enough to guarantee Bore Hole cult status, Mellen—who has a fantastically readable and easy style—also managed to capture something of the spirit of the true countercultural 1960s in his writing.
-This would go some way to explaining why the 500 copies of the book that he originally self-published have long since become sought after artifacts from a vanished age.
-Bore Hole has been given a luxurious reissue by Strange Attractor, and it has been doubled in length, bringing Mellen’s story up to date and making the case for trepanation in the 21st century.
-The book is also a persuasive attempt to answer a very fundamental question about human nature: Why do we love getting high so much?
+While this on its own was enough to guarantee Bore Hole cult status, Mellen – who has a fantastically readable and easy style – also managed to capture something of the spirit of the true countercultural 1960s in his writing.
+This would go some way to explaining why the 500 copies of the book that he originally self-published have long since become sought after artefacts from a vanished age.
+The book has been given a luxurious reissue by Strange Attractor, and has been doubled in length, bringing Joe’s story up to date and making the case for trepanation in the 21st Century, not to mention his persuasive attempt to answer a very fundamental question about human nature: why do we love getting high so much?

-Joe Mellen is a well-preserved 76-year-old man, and—just in case you were wondering—seems much sharper and more intelligent than the majority of people I meet on a daily basis, regardless of their age or their proclivity for LSD.
+Joe Mellen is an incredibly well preserved 76-year-old, and – just in case you were wondering – seems much sharper and more intelligent than the majority of people I meet on a daily basis, regardless of their age or their proclivity for taking LSD.
 I’m not particularly looking for it, but I do notice a large, finger-tip sized indentation on the top of his head after we’ve been speaking for about an hour.
 He later reveals that this is the site of an earlier, only partially successful attempt to trepan with a hand tool.
-The location of his successful trepanation, carried out with an electric drill in 1970, just a few weeks before he wrote his book, is actually at the top of his forehead in a “third eye” brow chakra position.
-It is, however, completely unnoticeable, and he has to press it with a finger for me to see where it is.
+The location of his successful trepanation, carried out with an electric drill in 1970, just a few weeks before he wrote his book, is actually at the top of his forehead in a “third eye”, brow chakra position.
+It is, however, completely unnoticeable and he has to press it with a finger for me to see where it is.

 But as soon as he dropped out and started smoking weed, the rest of the pieces started falling quickly into place.